 Most successful teams have members who are equally engaged to their personal lives as they are to their work.
 Mervyn Davies, former chairman of Standard Chartered's, said that he took as much pride in the amount of time he spent with his family as he did in his bank's extraordinary performance.
 Therefore, you should look for people who are equally committed to work and their free time.

 9. Group Engagement Outside Formal Meetings

 According to M.I.T.
 Human Dynamics Laboratory, the best predictors of productivity are team's energy and engagement outside formal meetings.
 These two factors explained ⅓ of the variations in dollar productivity among groups.
 The laboratory used a call center for their study and asked the manager to make the employees have a coffee break at the same time.
 That little tweak increased the overall efficiency by 8% and 20% in worst-performing teams.
 As a team leader, make sure you create communication opportunities for your team outside the formal environment.

 Now you know the unique traits that high-performance teams are made of.
 We urge you to build your own and strive for the best.
-With Weekdone you can get real-time status updates how your high-performers are doing and give them the feedback they deserve.
+With Weekdone you can get real-time status updates how your high performing teams are doing and give them the feedback they deserve.